xeolabs/xeolabs.github.com/index.md

 As a software engineer, I value process, teamwork, empathy and simple, maintainable design, because those are what make software development fun, healthy and productive.
 <br><br>
 As an open source contributor, I often adapt my own experiments and tools to the needs of clients, resulting in greater efficiency and certainty of delivery.
-When clients require more assistance, I can bring in experienced WebGL developers who I've collaborated with on open source projects.
+When more help is needed, I can bring in experienced WebGL developers who I've collaborated with on open source projects.
 <br><br>
-**Got a project you'd like to discuss?** Send me an email via the address below!
+**Got a project you'd like to discuss?** Fire me an email to the secret address below!
 Please note that, after the first couple of meetings, we'll need to formalize things before moving forward.

 <br>